 - Alignment: through working together to build the thesis and identify the business, there’s clear buy-in on both sides of the agreement on day one, lessening the chance of strategic disagreement down the line.

-- Less execution risk: by partnering with proven, successful operators, the value creation path you set out will likely be executed at a world-class level.
+- Less execution risk: by partnering with proven, successful operators, your value creation path will likely be executed at a world-class level.

-For firms with this strategy, executive sourcing and management is arguably a more engine to build and hone than company sourcing.
-Even for firms that source ‘company-first’, there’s a meaningful chance that some members of the management team will need to be replaced over time.
+For firms with this strategy, executive sourcing, and management is arguably more sustainable engine to build and hone than company sourcing.
+Even for firms that source ‘company-first’, there’s a meaningful chance that some management team members will need to be replaced over time.
 As a result, this class of private equity software has value across the life cycle – from sourcing to investment management.

 However, few firms have historically invested in internal capabilities around executive relationship management.

 That lack of investment either leads to a small, somewhat random set of executives being top of mind in these moments or (most commonly) reaching out to an executive search firm to help source executives.
 Similar to expert networks, these aren’t cheap – but the cost of bad leadership in a portfolio company is likely orders of magnitude higher.

 Lately, the tides have changed – with funds increasingly hiring internal talent leadership to drive these initiatives at the firm and portfolio company level.
 The increase in hiring has also led to the adoption of more software products to help coordinate these efforts.
 These systems are sometimes connected to and part of a CRM system and sometimes are held entirely separate (depending on the firm’s use case).